saurvs/astro-rust/README.md

 * geocentric ecliptic coordinates
 * optical, physical and topocentric liberations
-* time of passage through the nodes
+* times of passage through the nodes
 * illuminated fraction of the lunar disk
 * equatorial horizontal parallax